 It’s the same as the major scale, but without its 4th and 7th degrees (the ones that form a tritone interval within the scale).

 In the key of B Major, this corresponds to the following notes:

 Below, you’ll find a diagram that shows you where this scale’s notes can be found on the fretboard:

 B Minor Pentatonic Scale

 The minor pentatonic scale is another staple of many musicians’ arsenals, especially guitarists.
-It is often one of the first scales that people learn to apply on solos, and then they move on to the blues scale, which is the same but with one added note (the blue note, or b4).
+It is often one of the first scales people learn to apply on solos, then they move on to the blues scale, which is the same but with one added note (the blue note, or b4).